+Under the New York State Non-Profit Revitalization Act, effective July 1, 2014, colleges are required to have a whistleblower policy in place to provide a means for reporting violations or suspected violations of laws or corporate policies.
 In addition, in response to highly publicized instances of financial abuse in the corporate world, the Federal Government has passed legislation requiring companies to implement a series of administrative and governance changes to increase financial accountability and oversight.
 Though colleges are not subject to this legislation, Barnard and many other colleges have adopted the central elements of the law.
-An important aspect of the legislation is the requirement to adopt effective ways for employees to report instances of financial misconduct.
+An important aspect of the legislation is the requirement to adopt effective ways for employees to report instances of financial and other misconduct.

-Information involving the President or any other Vice President or other officer of the College, may be directed to the attention of the Audit Committee, c/o the Secretary to the Board of Trustees, Milbank Hall, Room 109.
+Information involving the President or any other Vice President or other officer of the College, may be directed to the attention of the Committee on Audits and Compliance, c/o the Secretary to the Board of Trustees, Milbank Hall Room 109.

-In addition, the College has developed an alternative method of reporting instances of suspected wrongdoing, fraud, waste and abuse.
-The email address email@example.com has been established as another way to report instances of suspected wrongdoing, fraud, waste and abuse.
-You do not have to reveal your identity in your email, though it is strongly encouraged so that we may follow up on the information you have provided.
+In addition, the College has developed an alternative method of reporting instances of suspected fraudulent, illegal or improper actions.
+The email address email@example.com has been established as another way to report such instances of suspected wrongdoing.
+The reporting party is not required reveal his or her identity in the email, though it is strongly encouraged so that the College may follow up on the information provided.
 Please note that firstname.lastname@example.org is not intended to be the primary means of reporting suspected misconduct.
-Instead, you are encouraged to use normal reporting methods described above.
+Instead, members of the College Community are encouraged to use normal reporting methods described above.

 Barnard will investigate all reports and, to the extent that relevant and accurate information is received and confirmed, appropriate action will be taken.